Rest • Remembrance • Return

 THE FIRST HEARTH

-The First Hearth recognises that pregnancy is not only the preparation for the birth of a baby, but also the birth of a mother.
+Pregnancy is not only preparation for the birth of a baby.
+It is also the birth of a mother.

 Through restorative circles, retreat experiences, guided practices and future online offerings, women are invited to explore the profound physical, emotional, relational and identity transitions of matrescence.

-Through embodied restoration, meditation, sound, reflection and ceremony, participants are invited to rest deeply, connect with baby and honour the journey of becoming Mother.
+Through embodied restoration, meditation, sound, reflection and ceremony-informed practice, participants are invited to rest deeply, connect with baby and honour the journey of becoming Mother.

 Coming soon.